silverstripe/silverstripe-framework/docs/en/howto/grouping-dataobjectsets.md

 ## Grouping Sets By Month

 Grouping a set by month is a very similar process.
-The only difference would be to sort the records by month name, and then create a method on the DataObject that returns the month name, and pass that to the [api:DataObjectSet->GroupedBy()] call.
+The only difference would be to sort the records by month name, and then create a method on the DataObject that returns the month name, and pass that to the [api:DataObjectSet::GroupedBy()] call.

 Again, the first step is to create a method on the class in question that will be displayed in a list.
 For this example,